joelchan/inst126-intro-programming-notes/2a_Expressions.md

 True
 ```

 Notice how the syntax highlighting helps us recognize the different literals.
-Generally, for systems that do syntax highlighting for Python:
-- `int` and `float` are green
-- `strings` are red (as long as they are in quotation marks!)
-- and `booleans` are bold and green.
+The exact colors depend on your editor's theme, but different data types will be displayed in different colors or styles.
+For example, strings (in quotation marks) typically look different from numbers, and boolean values (`True`/`False`) are often styled distinctly as well.

 This color coding can help you manage data types.